-- SMART GRID SOLUTION: Thanks to the development of a new advanced automation, for the automatic detection and isolation of a fault in the grid (SFS -Smart Fault Selection) it is possible to reconfigure the grid in a faster way, improving service quality and reducing energy outages, based on logic coordination between protection systems, in order to optimise the time equivalent of an electrical fault extinction and consequently reduce the equivalent customer moment.
+SMART GRID SOLUTION: Thanks to the development of a new advanced automation, for the automatic detection and isolation of a fault in the grid (SFS -Smart Fault Selection) it is possible to reconfigure the grid in a faster way, improving service quality and reducing energy outages, based on logic coordination between protection systems, in order to optimise the time equivalent of an electrical fault extinction and consequently reduce the equivalent customer moment.
 Those are the results obtained, SAIFI (System Average Interruption Frequency Index) 20,04 minutes and SAIFI +MAIFI (Momentary Average Interruption Frequency Index), 1,41 times.
 The full development of such a system will be done through an appropriated integration and evolution of network protection and control systems.
 The SFS technology relies on the availability of a short-latency communication carrier in conjunction with a series of high-performance devices.
 In such a way, it is possible to enhance the maximum current selectivity performance by increasing the number of fault's selection levels as well as allowing a drastic reduction in terms of number of customers affected by the outage, adopting a faster and completely automatic restoration of the remaining network.
-In detail, when a short circuit happens, the fault passage indicator and measurement devices, upstream the fault, activate themselves and with a machine-to-machine communication and by 'goose (Generic Object-Oriented Substation Event)' message (using IEC 61850 standard protocol) communicate with other devices for reconfigure the grid to supply the maximum number of costumers. - NEW GOVERNANCE MODELS: The Smart City Control Room has a unique multi-level governance model (Firenze Digitale) which is paving the way for a successful collaboration among utilities, Fire Brigades, 118 Rescue Agency, and the Municipality (win-win solution).
+In detail, when a short circuit happens, the fault passage indicator and measurement devices, upstream the fault, activate themselves and with a machine-to-machine communication and by 'goose (Generic Object-Oriented Substation Event)' message (using IEC 61850 standard protocol) communicate with other devices for reconfigure the grid to supply the maximum number of costumers.

-- IoT: The Smart bench model tested is performing well and it shows a big replication potential in urban areas and private spaces.
+- NEW GOVERNANCE MODELS: The Smart City Control Room has a unique multi-level governance model (Firenze Digitale) which is paving the way for a successful collaboration among utilities, Fire Brigades, 118 Rescue Agency, and the Municipality (win-win solution).
+Regarding technological aspects, an effective innovation consists in the use of ICT as supporting tool for decision makers for the deeper and faster knowledge of the problem, thanks to the data acquisition and process (with the introduction of cyber security issue in the data governance development), as well as for the continuous monitoring which enables quick adaptation and optimisation as it happened for example in the recovery planning from Corona virus crisis. - IoT: The Smart bench model tested is performing well and it shows a big replication potential in urban areas and private spaces.
 It can collect data (presences, environmental data, ...) and provide connection and contents (audio & web).
 Also the smart waste solution tested can optimise the service quality for any waste management company.
-The TIM-link introduced by Telecom in the project is providing innovative services and info and it can be easily replicated in other urban areas. - Smart lighting: The Smart lighting system integrates several other services spread in the district (video cameras, LTZ, WIfi hotspots, sensors, ...) optimising the use of the infrastructure.
-This first experience can be translated in other urban areas with the same control needs. - E-TAXI MODEL: The e-taxi measure with the municipality driving the transition to an e-fleet through new licences, a dedicated fast infrastructure, innovative services (booking APP), facilitations (cheap e-licence, agreements with e-vehicles producers, e-service priority) is proving good results: the model test could be easily extended at metropolitan level and to other large private fleets (as foreseen in the national plan PNIRE).
+The TIM-link introduced by Telecom in the project is providing innovative services and info and it can be easily replicated in other urban areas. - Smart lighting: The Smart lighting system integrates several other services spread in the district (video cameras, LTZ, Wlfi hotspots, sensors, ...) optimising the use of the infrastructure.
+This first experience can be translated in other urban areas with the same control needs. - E-TAXI MODEL: The e-taxi measure with the municipality driving the transition to an e-fleet through new licences, a dedicated fast infrastructure, innovative services (booking APP), facilitations (cheap e-licence, agreements with e-vehicles producers, e-service priority) is proving good results: the model test could be easily extended at metropolitan level, in other cities (several already interested starting from project partner cities to several Italian municipalities who asked for info) and to other large private fleets (as foreseen in the national plan PNIRE).